 Zone 3 extends out from zone 2, and is of no set shape or size.
-At this site, zone 3 is outside of the property boundaries.
-Adjacent forested land, especially to the northwest of the property, could be thinned for increased overall forest health and wildfire hazard reduction.
-The following guidelines apply if the landowners and their neighbors decide to work in these areas.
+Forested land in this zone could be thinned for increased overall forest health and wildfire hazard reduction.
+The following guidelines would apply if you decide to work in these areas.

-- Thin suppressed trees and trees with disease and insect infestations and retain the healthier trees. - Some slash in this zone could be lopped and scattered and/or piled for wildlife. - Large amounts of slash should be disposed of by chipping, hauling to an approved site, or burning. - For burning permits, check with the local fire protection district.
+- Thin suppressed trees and trees with disease and insect infestations and retain the larger, healthier trees. - Retain snags for wildlife habitat, when applicable. - Slash in this zone can be lopped and scattered, piled for wildlife habitat or, piled for burning under certain conditions. - For burning permits, check with your local fire protection district.

-All cutting, limbing and slash treatments must be completed prior to scheduling a C/O inspection.
-Contact me to set up an inspection date at least two weeks before you need the approval.
+All cutting, limbing and slash treatments must be completed prior to scheduling a wildfire hazard re-inspection.
+Contact this office to set up an inspection date at least two weeks before you need the approval.

-Implementing this wildfire mitigation plan and maintaining the defensible space will help reduce the threat of wildfire to your home, but does not guarantee its safety.
+Implementing this wildfire mitigation plan and maintaining your defensible space will help reduce the threat of wildfire to your home, but does not guarantee its safety.

-In addition to the above recommendations, several other measures can be taken to make the owners' home and family more prepared for and adapted to life in a fire prone ecosystem.
-While not required through Site Plan Review, other measures should be practiced by those who live in the wildland-urban interface.
+In addition to the above recommendations, several other measures can be taken to make your home and family more prepared for and adapted to life in a fire prone ecosystem.
+While not required through the Boulder County Site Plan Review, those who live in the wildland-urban interface should practice other wildfire mitigation measures.
 These include:

-- 1. Be aware of fire danger.
-Signs are posted at the entrances of most major canyons. - 2.
-Clean roof and gutters at least twice a year. - 3.
-Stack firewood uphill at least 15 feet from buildings. - 4.
-Do not store combustibles under decks. - 5.
-Screen off foundations, roof and attic openings. - 6.
+- 1. Be aware of the local fire danger.
+Signs are usually posted at the entrances of most major canyons and oftentimes subdivisions. - 2.
+Clean roof and gutters of pine needles and debris at least twice a year. - 3.
+Stack firewood uphill or on the contour at least 15 feet from buildings. - 4.
+Do not store combustibles under decks.

+- 5. Screen off foundations, roof and attic openings. - 6.
 Screen and maintain spark arresters on chimneys. - 7.
 When possible, maintain an irrigated greenbelt around the home. - 8.
 Connect and have available at least 50 feet of garden hose during fire season. - 9.
-Post lot and house numbers so that they are clearly visible.

-10. Maintain the site's defensible space annually.
+Post lot and house numbers so that they are clearly visible to emergency service personnel. - 10.
+Maintain the site's defensible space annually.
 Contact the Colorado State Forest Service for a 5 year maintenance inspection.